3sd/civicrm-recurring-mail/DEV-NOTES.md

 # DONE
 * Created data model
-  * CRM_RecurringMail_DAO_Recurrence <--> civicrm_mailing_recurrence
+  * CRM_Mailing_Recur_DAO_Recurrence <--> civicrm_mailing_recurrence
-  * CRM_RecurringMail_DAO_RecurRule <--> civicrm_mailing_recur_rule
+  * CRM_Mailing_Recur_DAO_RecurRule <--> civicrm_mailing_recur_rule
 * Creates a maximum of 50 recurrences for each recurring email
-* Logic to create a recurring email CRM_RecurringMail_BAO_MailingRecur::create()
+* Logic to create a recurring email CRM_Mailing_Recur_BAO_MailingRecur::create()
 * Append a new option to BlockSchedule that adds a recurring schedule form when selected
 * UI to create a valid recur rule

-# TODO
-* Prevent submitting a mailing if it is recurring mailing (UI)
-* Prevent submitting a mailing if it is recurring mailing (code)
 * Prevent cancelling and editing recurrences (UI)
-* Prevent cancelling and editing recurrences (code)
-* Allow editing the recurrence schedule
-* Ensure that when a recurring email is deleted, all the recurrences are also deleted (code)
+* Ensure that when a recurring email is deleted, all the recurrences are also deleted
-* Do not generate any emails that are scheduled for less than one hour from now since that will give people time to realise if they have made a mistake. (code)
-* Create a cron job that cycles through each recurring emails, creates new ones if necessary, and deletes any that should not be there.
+* Add an edit master link if a mailing is recurring
+* Redirect to scheduled mailings screen when you hit schedule
+* Clone google repeat date UI with minor tweaks (see UI for recurrence below)
+* Remember if a mail is recuring in BlockSchedule and set the initial form state
+* count should be positive
 * Allow people to switch a mailing between recurring and one-off (UI)
 * Allow people to switch a mailing between recurring and one-off (code)

-* Clone google repeat date UI with minor tweaks (see UI for recurrence below)
+* Create a cron job that cycles through each recurring emails, creates new ones if necessary, and deletes any that should not be there, ensuring that the 50 limit does not include dates in the past.

+# TODO

+# KNOWN ISSUES
+* Status should be recurring mailing or recurrence but for some reason
+# WISH LIST
 * Allow people to preview the list of scheduled emails before they are created (UI)
+* Create advanced mode which allows editing the recurrence schedule

 ## Data model